kvvpa/reading-notes/markdown.md

 ###### 6/20/22 - Code 102 - Day One

 Today I reviewed information about **Markdown**.
 Markdown is a language that helps to format documents easily.
-With some slight syntax changes, you can:
+With some slight syntax additions to your text, you can:

 * create bulletpoints
 * create numbered lists